 The other names in the running were Gobblers, Bullheads, Timber Jockeys, Rocking Horses and the eyebrow-raising Stud Muffins.
-These suggestions were widely criticized and their existence was covered by The New York Times and The Wall Street Journal.
+These suggestions were widely criticized, prompting coverage by The New York Times and The Wall Street Journal.

 Rumble Ponies, which was proposed by Binghamton resident Nicole Schneider, is a tribute to Binghamton’s reputation as the carousel capital of the world.
 For her contribution, Schneider won season tickets for life and will receive the first Rumble Ponies’ jersey when it is produced.

 “As a child, I always looked forward to going to the carousels in the spring and summer,” she said.
 “These carousels were put here by men of history for the community to enjoy, just like baseball.”

 The eventual winner received the most votes in the contest that ran through June.

 “Rumble Ponies took the natural lead and took over in the local voting and it really just gained legs all on its own,” Hughes said.
 “It’s unique to Binghamton and it’s something that we can call our own from now until forever.”

 The students at Benjamin Franklin Elementary School won a district-wide reading contest in order to witness the name reveal.
 At the ceremony, students carried signs bearing each possible name onto the stage and eliminated them one by one.
 Finally, just two names stood: Rumble Ponies and Stud Muffins.

 The students revealed a sign with a large “X” through the name Stud Muffins, leaving Rumble Ponies as the winner.